grantila/haxec/README.md

 }
 ```

-The `wrapModule` is *your* module (it will make sense to provide an absolut path to it) which `wrapcmd` will `require()`.
+The `wrapModule` is *your* module (it will make sense to provide an absolut path to it) which `haxec` will `require()`.
 This module is supposed to export a `before` function and/or a `after` function.
 The module will be injected into the command that is being run, so these functions will be called in that process.

 `run` returns nothing.
 At this time, the program shouldn't do much else, as the child will take over terminal I/O and exit the parent when the child exits.